aregsar/aregcode/blog/2020/create-a-dotnet-5-console-app/index.md

 Hitting enter key alone will exit the program.

+## Debugging using VSCode

+To run this program using the VSCode debugger, use the `cmd+shift+d` keyboard shortcut to open the debugger panel and start the debugger.

+Before you start the debugger, replace the `"console": "internalConsole"` setting in the `"name": ".NET Core Launch (console)"` configuration section in the `.vscode/launch.json` file to `"console": "integratedTerminal"`.

+This will allow the `Console.ReadLine()` line in the program to except input from the VSCode integrated terminal.

+Another option is to use the `"console": "externalTerminal"`, This will launch an external MacOS terminal when you start debugging, instead of using the integrated terminal.

 ## Installing Entity Framework 5

 One Other thing we may want to do is install is the Entity Framework command line tooling.